Dhamma-Sobhana/gong/README.md

 ## Code

-Code is written in nodejs using TypeScript.
+Code will be written in nodejs using TypeScript.
+Some existing code is for now just JavaScript.

 ## Containers